Thalaivan: Release

-The film was released on 18 April 2014 alongside Thenaliraman and Damaal Dumeel.
+The film was released on 18 April 2014 alongside Thenaliraman and Damaal Dumeel to negative reviews.
 Times of india gave a review citing "If you can force yourself to ignore its leads, the film turns from being borderline terrible to a borderline watchable fare.
 This is a fairly interesting storyline for commercial film. [sic] But the plot points are telegraphed to us a mile earlier so there is no tension in the scenes.